 Beside standard round tensile specimens according to DIN 50125, round fatigue specimens with gauge length diameters of 4 and 5 mm were used for the experiments.
 Special T-joint geometry specimens were manufactured to determine the geometry effect on the joint strength.
 Often times, the T-joint geometry is realized in technical components.
 The specimens are characterized by an abrupt change of the cross section and, consequently, by the highest loads occurring in the braze layer.
 The T-joint geometry was also used to study the influence of brazing defects on the mechanical properties.
 Artificial defects with different geometries (straight and semielliptical) were introduced into the brazing zone by electrical discharge machining (EDM), using a wire with a diameter of 0.3 mm for the straight defects and a shaped Cu plate for the semielliptical defects.
 To investigate the influence of the defect size, specimens containing straight defects with a size of a = 0.5 mm, a = 1 mm, and a = 2 mm were investigated.
 For the semielliptical defects, a = 0.75 mm, a = 1.5 mm, and a = 3 mm, with a ration of a/c = 2/3 were selected.

 Tensile tests were performed on an electromechanical testing machine (Schenck Trebel RSA 250 kN) after DIN EN 10002.
 For the fatigue experiments, a servo-hydraulic testing facility was used (Schenk Hydroplus 5666).
-The fatigue experiments were performed in the LCF regime until a maximum number of loading cycles lf Nmax = 2 · 10was reached to simulate the influence of start/stop cycles on highly loaded brazed compressor impellers.
+The fatigue experiments were performed in the LCF regime until a maximum number of loading cycles lf Nmax = 2 · 104 was reached to simulate the influence of start/stop cycles on highly loaded brazed compressor impellers.
 The tests were performed at a load ration of R = 0.1 with a sinusoidal load at a frequency of 1 Hz.

 Finite Element Simulations